 To have any hope of preventing what's coming, Terra must learn to stop fighting her past and embrace her gift, but as Seers start dying, is she already too late?

-“You can’t deny who you are forever,” Terra’s mother said, from where she sat in the window seat of her Edinburgh home.
-The afternoon sun highlighted the unnatural, bright green of her eyes.
-They never once moved to look at Terra; even though after all these years blind, her mother was more than capable of pinning Terra with a look.
+“You can’t deny who you are forever,” Terra’s mother said.
+She sat by the window, the afternoon sun highlighting the bright turquoise of her eyes.
+They never once moved to look at Terra, even though after all these years blind, her mother was more than capable of pinning Terra with a look.

 Terra dragged her eyes away, trying to focus on anything else.
-The white walls were a sterile reminder of the utilitarian purpose of all the choices here; why put in colour when her mother couldn’t see it anyway?
+The Edinburgh townhouse that her mother lived in had all-white walls.
+They were a sterile reminder of the utilitarian choices here; why put in colour when her mother couldn’t see it anyway?
 White walls, pale-cream carpets, practical, comfortable furniture that only matched because of her manager, Malcolm, helping her order it.
 No photos, no trinkets.
 What was the point?

 Even though Terra no longer lived here, it still made her chest tight with anger.
-Terra had been living here when it had been decorated, she had been able to see it.
-It mattered to her.
+Terra had been living here when it had been decorated; she could see it, it had mattered to her.
 God, she hated white.

 Her mother had long since picked her visions, and loyalty to the Coalition of Seers, over her family.
-Terra never wanted to make that choice.
-In the distant future, when the ability passed to her, she vowed it would be different, she would not forget her children, and would not abandon them.
+Terra never wanted that to be her life.
+When the ability to see the future passed to her, she vowed it would be different.
+She would not forget her children and would not abandon them.

 “No,” her mother said sharply, head jerking towards Terra.
-Her mother took a slow breath, then repeated the word more calmly, “no.”
+She took a slow breath and repeated the word more calmly, “no.”

 “Is this why you asked me here?”
-Terra asked, rubbing her arms against the sudden chill, “another lecture on what I should or should not be doing?”
+Terra asked, rubbing her arms against the sudden chill, “another lecture on what I should be doing?”

 “I want you to learn how to use this gift, you cannot wait until it passes to you to learn.
 If you will not let me train you, then there are several people that can help you.”
 Her mother’s voice was formal again; it was an order to an employee, not to her daughter.